Skip to main content

 Step 1: Import dataset

-For this tutorial, we are using the preprocessed (demo) coins image regression dataset.
+For this tutorial, let's utilize the demo out-of-the-box preprocessed coins_image_regression.zip dataset.
 The dataset contains a collection of 6,028 images with one or more coins.
 Each image has been labeled to indicate the sum of its coins.
 The currency of the coins is the Brazilian Real (R$).
 Let's import the dataset:

 1. In the H2O Hydrogen Torch navigation menu, click Import dataset.

-2. In the S3 file name list, select coins_image_regression.zip.
+2. In the File name list, select coins_image_regression.zip.

 3. Click Continue.